mongodb/mongodb-kubernetes/docs/dev/publishing-to-marketplaces.md

 Metadata](https://connect.redhat.com/project/850021/operator-metadata)
 section in RedHat connect.

-The process of verification can take between 30 minutes and 2 hours.
-If after one retry it still fails, contact RedHat through https://connect.redhat.com/support/technology-partner/, the previous support email was connect-tech@redhat.com.
+The process of verification can take between 30 minutes and 2 hours. **Note, that you need to refresh the page periodically as UI may get stuck in "scanning" that may not be true**

+If after one retry it still fails:
+* ask for some help in the "coreos" slack channel (it's a separate organization coreos.slack.com) - you may need to ask for an invitation
+* contact RedHat through
+https://connect.redhat.com/support/technology-partner/, the previous support email was connect-tech@redhat.com.
+In the body please mention **your** email as the account is on Jason Mimick and it looks like he will receive the answers
-Also there is a possibility to start a more formal support case following these [instructions](https://access.redhat.com/start/how-to-engage-red-hat-support)
+* also there is a possibility to start a more formal support case following these [instructions](https://access.redhat.com/start/how-to-engage-red-hat-support)

-We keep the zip file checked into our repository so that we can send it to RedHat for Operator certification.
+After the zip file was successfully scanned and published push it to the current repository so that we can send it to RedHat for Operator certification.

-# RedHat Community Operators
+# <a name="community"></a> RedHat Community Operators

 * **Goal**: Publish our newest version to [operatorhub](https://operatorhub.io).